Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Fine Feathers

-In the mood to watch 'Fine Feathers' on any device you have handy?
-Discovering a streaming service to buy, rent, download, or view the Phillips Smalley-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Set to enjoy 'Fine Feathers' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or watch the Phillips Smalley-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Fine Feathers' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Fine Feathers' right now, here are some finer points about the drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Fine Feathers' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Fine Feathers' right now, here are some finer points about the drama flick.

 Fine Feathers starring Phillips Smalley, Lois Weber, Charles De Forrest has a Not Rated rating, a runtime of about 15 min, and a scheduled release date of February 2nd, 1912.